 - Tap the “+” sign in the top-right corner of the screen.
 Then select “Add Device.”

 - In the following window, choose “Amazon Echo” and scroll until you see “Echo Buds.”
 A window will appear requesting location access followed by a pop-up requesting you to cease battery optimization.
 Hit accept.

 - Choose “Echo Buds” and continue through the guided setup, which includes adjusting passthrough volume.
 A brief video will then play.

 Upon completion, you’ll be brought back to the Alexa app home screen where you may mute the microphone and alternate listening modes.
-By clicking the Echo Buds card, you can make further adjustments like deactivating both listening modes, make basic EQ adjustments, and take the ear tip sizing test, similar to what listeners may do with the Apple AirPods Pro.
+By clicking the Echo Buds card, you can make further adjustments like deactivating both listening modes, making basic EQ adjustments, and taking the ear tip sizing test, similar to what listeners may do with the Apple AirPods Pro.